pranavg18/Nexus-App/README.md

+Note: This project was originally developed collaboratively with a team.
+I am continuing to build upon it independently to expand its capabilities.

 # Nexus-App

 Nexus App is a minimal, backend-only chat platform built using Spring Boot.
 It is designed to mimic WhatsApp-like messaging functionality without a database.
 Instead, all the data (users, conversations, group chats, message metadata) is stored in JSON files.